concetw3/WeatherFit/README.md

 * The Pillow (PIL) library for image generation
 * Modular functions for different clothing categories

-Overall, T-jprogram combines weather data with a structured clothing database to automatically create personalized outfit suggestions based on the expected weather.
+Overall, WeatherFit combines weather data with a structured clothing database to automatically create personalized outfit suggestions based on the expected weather.